pallotron/personal-site/content/posts/2025/06/04/celtic_knot_report/index.md

 We started around 7 am (you can see a theme here: every day we started 30 minutes later than the previous day!).

-Cian joined Gerard and me for the entire day, and Keith (one of the organisers) rode with us to his home in Portumna.
+Cian joined Gerald and me for the entire day, and Keith (one of the organisers) rode with us to his home in Portumna.

 Leaving the control, there was a super steep and long climb up the mountains, but it went quickly because it was a beautiful sunny day, and we were chatting.
 I was getting to know Cian better.